fluid-project/fluid-express-user/README.md

 documented in `src/docs/api.md`.
 Before you can use the server side components, you must set up your database with the views included in `src/views` (see that directory for details).

-All user information stored by this package is meant to be backward compatible with CouchDB and express-couchUser.
-Accounts created using this package should be usable from either of those packages as well (in the case of CouchDB, the accounts would have to be written to the `_user` database).
-You should be able to safely copy or synchronize accounts between any two sites that use this package.

 When writing your own server-side components that depend on the current user's information, the current user will always be available as part of the `request.session` object.
 The user key may change depending on your configuration, by default the user is found at `request.session._fluid_user`.